 - People who performed poorly on the InSight tasks before training were twice as likely to have been in an automobile accident in the previous three years.

 - The majority of users who do10 hours of InSight training move into lower crash risk categories.

 These results confirm the importance of fast and efficient visual processing for safe driving.
-They are also consistent with results from randomized controlled studies and show that crash risk can be reduced in the general population by using the DriveSharp or InSight training programs.
+They are also consistent with results from randomized controlled studies and show that crash risk can be reduced in the general population by using the Drivesharp or BrainHQ exercises.